Last Updated on 23 September 2024 by Cycloscope

 A bicycle touring or backpacking itinerary

 This article is part of our Rough Guide for budget travel in Japan.
-Check the first part in the link above for hints, hacks, and tricks to make your dream trip to Japan become true.
+Check the first part in the link above for hints, hacks, and tricks to make your dream trip to Japan true.

-Here’s the first stage of our bicycle trip itinerary on the island Kyushu.
-We spent one full month and cycling Kyushu in a big loop.
+Here’s the first stage of our bicycle trip itinerary on the island of Kyushu.
+We spent one full month cycling Kyushu in a big loop.
 We think ours was an exhaustive itinerary of this beautiful island, so we decided to share it with our fellow travelers.

 Links in the articles bring you to the full travel journal article about each destination in Japan.
 Unfortunately, some of those are still only in Italian so use your translator.